 This type of hearing loss stems from inner ear damage, particularly related to the auditory nerve.
 The tiny nerve endings are damaged, and signals are no longer sent to the brain to interpret.
 Babies can be born with this type of hearing loss hearing loss due to their mother’s infection or genetics.
 However, it can also develop later in life due to a tumor growth, prolonged loud sound, or certain types of infections.
 Because of the increased rate of infection during the colder months, people with Sensorineural deafness may think they just have a common cold at first.
 In the cold, blood circulation decreases, which increases the likelihood of infection.
-However, if ringing in the ear or prolonged hearing loss continues, it is necessary to contact a hearing specialist.
+However, if ringing in the ear or prolonged hearing loss continues, it is necessary to contact an audiologist or support person.
 Often, if the disease has worsened over time, a cochlear implant is the right plan of action.
 For others, a hearing aid may treat the problem.

 Hearing Loss Prevention Methods